On this page:

 Yes.
 You can do so.
 But applying in color means you are limiting yourself to use trademark only in that particular color.
 However, if you apply in black and white, then you can use your trademark in any color.

 The Indian trademark law provides for invalidation proceedings and you have the right to initiate a cancellation action should a competitor have registered your trademark in India.
 You also have the right to initiate either a civil or a criminal action against any party that is violating your mark in India.

 Only the proprietor of a trademark whose trademark has been registered in India can use the symbol ® in India.
 Using the symbol ® unless your mark has been registered in India is unlawful.

 Using this symbol with your trademark simply implies that you claim to be the proprietor of the trademark.
 There is no prohibition on the use of the symbol ™ in India.

-The penalty for selling or providing services using a false trademark is a minimum of six months and maximum of three years and with fine not less than Rupees fifty thousand but which may extend to Rupees two lakh.
+The penalty for selling or providing services using a false trademark is a minimum of six months and maximum of three years imprisonment and with a fine not less than Rupees Fifty Thousand but which may extend to Rupees Two Lakh.